• Skip to main content

 Can I wear leggings under a sarong?

 Yes.
-Leggings are fine when a sarong covers below the knees and is tied with a sash.
-Avoid sheer or skin-tone leggings that look like bare legs.
+Leggings are acceptable under a sarong if the sarong covers below the knees and is tied properly with a sash.

 Do children need sarongs at Balinese temples?

 In inner prayer areas, many temples expect children to wear sarongs as well.
-Some gates offer child sizes, but bringing a lightweight sarong for each child is safer.
+Bringing one is the safest option.

-Neutral, modest colours are easiest.
+Subtle and modest colors are the easiest choice.
 Avoid offensive graphics or very flashy prints.
-White is common for worshippers but not required for visitors.
+White is common for worshippers, but it is not required for visitors.

 Follow local signs.
 You can carry your sandals or shoes in a small bag, but keep paths clear of offerings and walkways.

-• Who: Written by Wayan Suadnyana, Bali travel editor at Wira Tour Bali; reviewed by Desak & Ayu Artati, Sales & Operations.
+• Who wrote this guide: Wayan Suadnyana, Bali travel editor at Wira Tour Bali.

-• How: Updated 25 November 2025 (WITA) after checking Bali Governor’s Circular Letter SE No. 7/2025, guidance from the Bali Tourism Office, and official information from major temple sites.
+• How it was checked: The page was updated on 17 April 2026 (WITA) after checking Bali Governor’s Circular Letter SE No. 7/2025, guidance from the Bali Tourism Office, and official information from major temple sites.
 A human editor verified all facts.

 Share this: